Looking for a little inspiration for your next trip to North Yorkshire? Here’s our guide on how to spend a week in Runswick Bay

 Once in Whitby, there are a plethora of things to do.
 This includes exploring Whitby’s history which is heavily based around the fishing industry, especially whaling, and building oak ships.

-Later, Whitby would also become a popular spa town providing tonics and the fresh sea breeze that were thought at that time to heal.
+Later, Whitby would also become a popular seaside town providing tonics and the fresh sea breeze that were thought at that time to heal.

 Nowadays, Whitby is home to the famous tale of Dracula and you can explore this further at the Dracula Experience interactive exhibit.